aa-sharma/micro_hydro_bc/README.md

-# MICRO-HYDROPOWER SITE SUITABILITY MAP
+# MICRO-HYDROPOWER DESIGN PART I - SITE ASSESSMENT

 > The purpose of this project is to conduct a feasibility study to identify candidate locations for micro-hydropower development in Southwest BC considering terrain, river proximity, infrastructure access, and environmental constraints.